 Before Life Scope G9 (CSM-1901), None of the Life Scope patient monitors (including Central Monitors) had ever been able to access external servers for images of Ultrasound, CT, MRI, Laboratory test results, clinical decision support etc. These servers usually utilize portal technology for access and a patient monitor needs a web browser as well as an additional non-realtime network path to access them for services.

-NIHON KOHDEN was finally able to introduce the first monitor with built-in web browsing capability after learning from the Singapore subsidiary how Philips made use of UPS in a Central Monitor.
-NIHON KOHDEN is using a PC for the first time in a bedside monitor, so system stability is a top concern.
-To have peace of mind, the PC unit is not integrated into the monitoring block in G9; the trick is to use the monitoring block to keep an eye on the PC Unit and reset it when it hangs or freezes.
+NIHON KOHDEN was finally able to introduce the first monitor with built-in web browsing capability after learning from Singapore subsidiary office the trick Philips uses to restart a hanged PC Central Monitor.
+NIHON KOHDEN is using a PC for the first time in the Life Scope G9 bedside monitor, so system stability is a top concern.
+To have peace of mind, the PC unit is not integrated into the monitoring block in G9; the cue from Philips is to use the monitoring block to keep an eye on the PC Unit and reset it when it hangs or freezes.
 The independent PC sub-unit is the reason for the Core Unit's large physical size.

 Why does NIHON KOHDEN take so long to release a patient monitor with a web browser? |